rezaamini-ir/easypanel/docs/fields.md

     ];
 }
 ```
-In default, the width and height are 50px.
+By default, the width and height are 50px.

 ### Alt of Images
 Images are more customizable than you think!